 The College will provide housing to currently enrolled full-time undergraduate students who have not completed an undergraduate degree.
 Ninth-semester seniors who have not completed an undergraduate degree may appeal to the director of residential life for on-campus housing.

-To be considered a commuter, a student must live within a 30-mile radius of campus and commute from their parent(s)/guardian’s home or permanent residence daily.
+To be considered a commuter, a student must live within 30 driving miles of campus and commute from their parent(s)/guardian’s home or permanent residence daily.
 The change of housing status form can be obtained from the Office of Residential Life.